Gravlax Cured Salmon Appetizer Recipe

 - Rinse the curing mixture from the fish.

-- Slice fillet in thin slices to serve.
+- Slice the fillet into thin slices to serve.

 Farmed vs. Wild Salmon